-With the Great South Run just around the corner, it’s time to decide where you’re going to be to cheer on your family and friends running this incredible race.
+With the Great South Run just around the corner on 15 October, plus the Great South 5k and Junior Mini Great South Run on 14 October, it’s time to decide where you’re going to be to cheer on your family and friends running this incredible race.
 As one of the world’s most famous 10-mile running events, it’s a not-to-be-missed experience for runners and watchers alike.

 Fortunately, we’ve got you covered.
 With both Southsea and the Harbour stations on the route through Portsmouth, it’s easy to get to some of the best viewing spots.
 So what can you find on the Great South Run route?